Stadion Crvena Zvezda

 Alternatively, you can take either trolleybus 40 or 41.
 Bus 40 can be taken from Takovska avenue west of the city centre and bus 41 from Trg Studentski square right in the city centre.

 Address: Ljutice Bogada 1a, 11000 Beograd

-Tickets for Crvena Zvezda games can generally be bought at the ticket windows of the stadium on the day before the match, and on the gate on the day of the match.
+Tickets for Red Star games can be bought online, or in person at the ticket windows of the stadium on the day before the match or on the day of the match.